Water System Risk & Funding Priority Index

 The dashboard is a portfolio screening model.
 It is not a regulatory determination, legal finding, engineering siting tool, official risk assessment, or statement that any water system is unsafe.

-The system builds a scored Ohio water-system dataset from public sources, validates the outputs, loads the dashboard data into Postgres, and serves filtered summaries, maps, system lists, and detail views through a FastAPI backend.
+The system builds a scored Ohio water-system dataset from public sources, validates the outputs, preserves service-area and source-water protection geography, loads the dashboard data into Postgres, and serves filtered summaries, maps, system lists, and detail views through a FastAPI backend.

-The live frontend keeps filtering, sorting, and pagination server-side so the browser only requests the records and aggregates needed for the current view.
+The live frontend keeps filtering, sorting, pagination, map boundaries, and source-water overlays server-side or on demand so the browser only requests the records and geometry needed for the current view.

 Architecture